ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-hot-water-tank.md

   temperature sensors can be placed in all layers (at different heights) of the stratified tank, providing information for more complex control logic.
-- Simplified Charging Logic: The current object determines tank charges (source side requesting water flow) based on a temperature setpoint (default) or a temperature upper limit (storage tank mode).
+- Simplified Charging Logic: The current object determines tank charges (source side requesting water flow) based on one temperature setpoint (default) or a temperature upper limit (storage tank mode).
 However, more complex charging control is sometimes needed.
+For example, in some applications, the charging percentage needs to be a function of the top and bottom of the tank temperature, for example, a common logic of charging could be as follows
+  - if the bottom temperature < setpoint at the bottom, request flow.
-For example, in some applications, the charging percentage needs to be a function of the tank temperature, which could involve temperature of all stratified layers.
-The current object does not allow for such complex charging percentage calculations nor does it permit control of this parameter via EMS or Python plug-ins.
+  - if the top temperature > setpoint at the top, stop request flow The current object does not allow for such complex charging percentage calculations nor does it permit control of this parameter via EMS or Python plug-ins.
 - **Issue with autosizing**: Tank autosizing capability is present but with multiple issues (issue 8412, 8451, 9956).
 Actuators might need to be added to enable auto-sizing with external code (EMS or python API), especially for